 Drug charges can result in serious penalties ranging from expensive fines to court costs and time in prison.
-If you are facing drug charges in Ohio, you need an experienced Cleveland drug charges lawyer to build a strong defense for your case.
+If you are facing drug charges in Ohio, you need an experienced Cleveland drug charges lawyer from the Botnick Law Firm to build a strong defense for your case.
 You need a lawyer who will fight aggressively to achieve the best possible outcome and protect your rights.

 In addition to the federal controlled substances schedule, Ohio also has its own schedule.
 Drugs are divided into five categories:

 Some of the most common drug charges in Ohio include:

 In the state of Ohio, it is illegal to knowingly possess or obtain a controlled substance unless you: